gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ### Enabling Content Sync

 If you would like to add Content Sync to your source plugin here but aren't sure what it is [learn more about Content Sync here](/docs/conceptual/content-sync/).
 To enable this feature in your source plugin you will need to make sure that your data source (or CMS) also works with Content Sync.

+#### Content Sync Source Plugin changes

+The source plugin needs to create node manifests using the [`unstable_createNodeManifest` action](/docs/reference/config-files/actions/#unstable_createNodeManifest).

+##### Identifying which nodes need manifests

 The first thing you'll want to do is identify which nodes you'll want to create a node manifest for.
 These will typically be nodes that you can preview, entry nodes, top level nodes, etc. An example of this could be a blog post or an article, any node that can be the "owner" of a page.
-Once you've identified that you'll want to use the [unstable_createNodeManifest action](/docs/reference/config-files/actions/#unstable_createNodeManifest) to create these manifests.
-A good place to call this action is before you call `createNode`.
+A good place to call this action is whenever you call `createNode`.

 An easy way to keep track of your manifest logic is to parse it out into a different util function.
 Either inside the `createNodeManifest` util or before you call it you'll need to vet which nodes you'll want to create manifests for.